mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 ## Next steps

 Ready to upgrade to Material UI v6?
-Check out the [migration guide](https://mui.com/guides/migration-v5/).
+Check out the [v6 migration guide](/material-ui/migration/migrating-to-v6/).

 You can also explore all the updates in more detail from the links below: